 Many rules now protect research participants’ welfare.
 Safety is the primary concern of any study.
 In the consent form, all the risks and benefits of a study are listed.
 A participant may withdraw from a study at any time.

 Of course, it helps to have faith and trust in the investigator who is in charge of the research trial.
-At Lucas Research, we see our research subjects as patients first before and after their participation in a clinical trial.
+At Lucas Research, we see our research participants as patients first before and after their participation in a clinical trial.
 During the progress of the trial, we are committed to providing a great experience for everyone.
-After their trial is completed, the participants will ask what study they can qualify for next.
-In addition to no charge for the physician time at each visit, the participants in a clinical trial receives study related medication, supplies, and testing at no charge.
-The participants are paid for each visit they attend.
+After their trial is completed, many participants will ask what study they can qualify for next.
+In addition to no charge for the physician's time at each visit, the participants in a clinical trial receive study-related medication, supplies, and testing at no charge.
+In facrt, the participants are paid for each visit they attend.